HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      document.getElementById('#my-video').doSomething(['value for foo', 'value for bar']);
 ```

-We use method names prefixed with `get:` or `set:` in the `to` attribute, which can be used to get or set the dynamic property value of a specific document element.
+We use method names prefixed with `get:` or `set:` in the `to` attribute, which can be used to get or set the dynamic attribute value of a specific document element.
 For example, the following code sets the `#myInput` element to be disabled, and uses the `noreturn` adverb attribute, ignoring the response.

 ```hvml
      <request on="#myInput" to="set:disabled" with=true noreturn />